softvar/enhanced-github/README.md

 ## Features

+* Displays repo size.
-* Automatically displays each file size for every active branch (not applicable for folder / symlink).
+* Displays each file size for every active branch (not applicable for folder / symlink).
 * Show download link for each individual file (not applicable for folder / symlink).
 * Copy file's contents directly to Clipboard (just won't work for markdown files).
 * Download file while viewing it's contents.